illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 Use the functions of this class to rotate the planet system around the $$Y$$-axis.

 Beware that the `Update` function runs every frame, but frames often vary in real elapsed time.
-Thus, using static rotation amounts with the `Transform` class will make the apparent rotation amount depend on frame rate.
+Thus, using static rotation amounts with the `Transform` class will make the apparent rotation speed depend on frame rate.
 This is generally not desirable.
 To use realtime frame times instead, use the [`Time.deltaTime`](https://docs.unity3d.com/ScriptReference/Time-deltaTime.html) variable.
 When used inside the `Update` function, this variable's value is the real time in seconds that elapsed since the last frame.